CAFDataProcessing/worker-document/README.md

 ## Workflow event handlers

-The document from task message will be processed by series JavaScript event handlers  passed to the workflow worker.
+The document from task message will be processed by series of JavaScript event handlers  passed to the workflow worker.
 The below are the various event handlers from the workflow scripts.

 #### onProcessTask